wppbav/bavapi-sdk-python/docs/usage/basic.md

 Responses are sorted by item id, in ascending order, by default.

 ### Related data (includes)

+!!! info "Read more in the [API documentation](https://developer.wppbav.com/docs/2.x/customizing/includes)"

 Aside from the data directly available for each of the resources in the Fount, these resources can also be connected across endpoints.